 Data sources enable you to label and separate your data within a single data center.
-Data sources mostly affect how DEC recognizes contacts and stores interaction data about contacts.
-Having in mind that a known contact's unique identifier is their email and unknown contacts' interactions are reported based on a combination of the Subject ID and data source, there are a couple of cases you need to be aware of:
+Data sources mostly affect how DEC recognizes visitors and stores interaction data about visitors.
+Having in mind that a contact's unique identifier is their email and anonymous visitors' interactions are reported based on a combination of the Subject ID and data source, there are a couple of cases you need to be aware of:

 RECOMMENDATION: We recommend that you use a single data source for all data within a data center.